OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, moderate coffee consumption may offer several advantages for individuals with type 2 diabetes.
 From improving insulin sensitivity and glycemic control to reducing the risk of diabetic complications and cognitive decline, emerging research suggests that incorporating coffee into a balanced diet may be beneficial for managing this metabolic disorder.
 However, individuals with diabetes need to consult their healthcare providers regarding their specific dietary needs and limitations before making any significant changes in their coffee consumption habits.

-Clinical Studies: Evaluating The Effects Of Coffee On Blood Glucose Control With Sglt-2 Inhibitors
+Clinical Studies: Evaluating The Effects Of Coffee On Blood Glucose Control With SGLT-2 Inhibitors

 As the prevalence of type 2 diabetes continues to rise globally, researchers are constantly exploring new strategies to improve blood glucose control.
 One area of interest is the potential impact of coffee consumption on glycemic control, particularly in individuals using Sodium-Glucose Co-Transporter 2 (SGLT-2) inhibitors.
 This subtopic aims to review various clinical studies that have investigated the effects of coffee on blood glucose levels in conjunction with SGLT-2 inhibitor therapy.